pairwise-alignment/pa-bench/README.md

 - `pa-types`: Basic pairwise alignment types such as `Seq`, `Pos`, `Cost` and `Cigar`.
 - `pa-generate`: A utility to generate sequence pairs with various kinds or error types.
+- `pa-wrapper` contains an `Aligner` trait and implements this uniform interface for all aligners.
+Each aligner is behind a feature flag.
+Parasailors is disabled by default do reduce the otherwise large build time.
 - `pa-bench-types` contains the definition of a `Experiment`, `Dataset`, `Job`, `JobResult`, and the `AlgorithmParams` enum that selects the algorithm to run and its parameters.
 This causes `pa-bench-types` to have dependencies on crates that contain aligner-specific parameter types.
-- `pa-runner` contains an `Aligner` trait and implements this uniform interface for all aligners.
-The binary it provides executes a job and calls one of the implemented aligners.
-Parasailors is an optional dependency do reduce the otherwise large build time.
-- `pa-orchestrator` contains a binary that collects all jobs in an experiment and calls the `runner` once per job.
+- `pa-bench` contains a binary that collects all jobs in an experiment and calls itself once per job.